 I am a creative, but it took me a long time to realize and embrace this part of myself.
 When I was a little girl, I was constantly writing short stories and drawing.
 I loved it.
 Then fear kicked in and I stopped showing off my work.
 Fear has crippled me on and off for years.
 I would start painting, have a stack of finished or half finished work, that and decide to throw it away rather than display or show them off.
 I would start a blog, then stop after a month.
-I've been "working on" a book for the last nine years.
-I was terrified to have any of my work judged (heck if you go on The Confused Millennial's Instagram page (formerly my personal page) you will barely see a single selfie out of fear of judgement!).
-Even in keeping up with this blog in it's infancy, I am scared I will get writer's block again and quit.
+I’ve been “working on” a book for the last nine years.
+I was terrified to have any of my work judged (heck if you go on The Confused Millennial’s Instagram page (formerly my personal page) you will barely see a single selfie out of fear of judgment!).
+Even in keeping up with this blog in it’s infancy, I am scared I will get writer’s block again and quit.

 I think it’s normal to struggle with identifying as a creative when these spurts have happened so frequently (and infrequently) in my life.

 I want to take a look at some of the best (and simultaneously worst) advice I have received (primarily for blogging and starting a business, but it holds true in most other areas of life as well):